romeerez/orchid-orm/docs/src/guide/quickstart.md

     "dotenv": "^16.0.3",
     // the ORM is responsible for defining tables and relations between them "orchid-orm": "^1.5.18",
-    // query builder, used by other parts to build chainable query objects "pqb": "^0.9.12",
     // convert table columns to a Zod schema to use it for validations "orchid-orm-schema-to-zod": "^0.2.18"
   },